Duration

 Tokyo

 Start your exploration of Tokyo at its iconic fish and fresh markets: First, see the newer relocated Toyosu fish market, followed by a stroll through the original Tsukiji's outermarket.
 Although the famed inner fish market has moved to Toyosu, the outermarket still remains at the original site and offers visitors around 500 whoelsale and retail shops selling fresh produce and seafood as well as ready to eat food and kitchen items.
 While here, we suggest you take the opportunity to savor the freshest and best-quality sushi breakfast in the world.
 For foodies and those seeking the unique, choose the ultimate experience of shopping at the market with a Michelin-starred sushi chef, then go back to his restaurant for a hands-on lesson on the art of sushi making.
 Then, take in some history at the informative Edo Tokyo Museum and stroll through the Imperial East Gardens.
-Wrap up the day with panoramic views of the metropolis.
-Although Tokyo Tower is the popular observation site, the Mori Museum's sky deck is a hidden gem which allows for a more peaceful and less crowded view with the added benefit of contemporary art.
+Wrap up the day with a visit to the Mori Museum and panoramic views of the metropolis found at the Tokyo City View.

 Tokyo